Friday, September 26, 2025

 Sheriff Tommy Jones was in a 'meltdown mode' since the grand jury indictments were announced naming several MCSD staff members on 9/3/2025 over the homicide of Pastor Lester Isbill.

-It is not in a local sheriff's official capacity to call and lodge a litany of questions to a medical examiner--who is advising Tommy Jones and is he begging for an 'official misconduct' charge on himself?
+It is not in a local sheriff's official capacity to call and lodge a litany of questions to a medical examiner-as shown on several news sites.

 Not a Mensa member